IRS Form 843: A Guide to Refunds and Requests For Abatement

 How do I file IRS Form 843?

 Unlike most tax forms, you cannot file Form 843 electronically.
-You must forward this form to the IRS Service Center best suited to address your request.
+Depending on your tax situation, you must forward this form to the IRS Service Center best suited to address your request, as outlined in the form instructions.
+If filing in response to an IRS letter, follow the directions as stated in the letter.

 Where can I find IRS Form 843?